On partial information retrieval: the unconstrained 100 prisoner problem: Three main strategies

 Finally, we discuss the simplest strategy to implement, the box strategy.
 As we will observe heuristically and experimentally, the choice of non-zero offset(s) is immaterial to the box strategy P-functions, but for clarity of exposition, let us consider first the case $D_i=0$.
-The algorithmic steps are: \begin{enumerate}{\tt \item Player $P_i$ opens Box $i$. \item If Box $i$ does not contain the key $i$, open Box $i+{I}$ mod $N$ \item Repeat until the key $i$ is found OR stop after $a$ attempts. \item[(${C}$)] The increment ${I}$ is coprime to $N$.} \end{enumerate} Note that if $\gcd({I},N) = d>1$, then each player will re-open the same box previously opened in attempt $N/d$, which could be considered a ``period'.'
-This of course renders the strategy unbounded, significantly decreasing the probability of success. \begin{rem} Although box strategies clearly aim to put an order in the selection of the boxes, they are by all means sub-cases of the random strategy.
+The algorithmic steps are: \begin{enumerate}{\tt \item Player $P_i$ opens Box $i$. \item If Box $i$ does not contain the key $i$, open Box $(i+{I})$ mod $N$ \item Repeat until the key $i$ is found OR stop after $a$ attempts. \item[(${C}$)] The increment ${I}$ is coprime to $N$.} \end{enumerate} The above condition (${C}$) can be explained as follows: if $\gcd({I},N) = d>1$, then each player will re-open the same box previously opened in attempt $N/d$, which could be considered a ``period''.
+This of course renders the strategy unbounded, significantly decreasing the probability of success.
+Hence we will not consider this unbounded variant, but instead always impose condition (${C}$) on the box strategies. \begin{rem} Although box strategies clearly aim to put an order in the selection of the boxes, they are by all means sub-cases of the random strategy.
 Unfortunately, neither strategy is equipped to ``unravel'' the random distribution of keys, i.e. to find an order in the disordered key positioning.
 The randomness of the keys' positioning is then the leading factor to be considered when calculating probabilities with box and random strategies.
 Whether the box selection is ordered or not, it is of little importance since the keys have been randomly distributed.
-Indeed, as we will show by means of analytical and statistical approaches, the box strategy converges to the random strategy for $N$ sufficiently large. \end{rem}
+Indeed, as we shall soon show by means of analytical and statistical approaches, the box strategy converges to the random strategy for $N$ sufficiently large (see Figure \ref{fig:box_str}) \end{rem}

-Before presenting the analytic and statistical results, we first show that the box-strategy P-function satisfies the same reflection-symmetry property of the random strategy. \begin{lem} For any $1\le a \le N$, $0\le w \le N$, and $I$ coprime to $N$, the box-strategy exact-winner P-function satisfies: